ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 parameter (i.e. cannot be set as part of the command).

 This is the command equivalent of the :ref:`Circle flight mode <copter:circle-mode>`.

-#HW TODO / QUESTION : Randy: Is radius and direction controlled by the
-message or by the CIRCLE parameters - like CIRCLE_RATE

 **Command parameters**